cseagle/blc/README.md

 `$GHIDRA_DIR` is not set, then the plugin expects to find `<idadir>/plugins/Ghidra/Processors` which you may create with a symlink or by copying the approprate directories from your Ghidra installation.

+### A NOTE ABOUT .SLA FILES

+Ghidra uses a language called `sleigh` to define processor modules.
+Sleigh sources are typically saved in .slaspec and .sinc (include) files.
+A sleigh compiler is used to build the .sla files used by Ghidra.
+A fresh Ghidra installation includes no .sla file.
+Instead, as the need arises, Ghidra generates required .sla files for a given architecture by invoking the sleigh compiler to generate the correct .sla file for the architecture.
+This is why you may have noticed that Ghidra may take a while to analyze the first file you open for a given architecture, but seems to be faster for all subsequent files (because the necessary .sla file is already available).

+blc needs compiled .sla files for reasons similar to Ghidra's, however blc does not automatically generate the .sla files for you.
+Fortunately a Ghidra install contains the sleigh compiler which can be used to generate all of the required .sla files.
+Before using blc, you will need to do something like the following (assuming you are on a Windows box, but similarly by referencing the correct sleigh binary on Linux or Mac):

+    $ cd <my ghidra install>
+    $ Ghidra/Features/Decompiler/os/win64/sleigh.exe -a Ghidra/Processors

+When finished, all of the required .sla files should have been built in each of the arch specific subdirectories under Ghidra/Processors (see Ghidra/Processors/<arch>/data/languages if you are really curious).
+Copying the Processors directory to <idadir>/Ghidra at this point should get you what you need.

 ### Pre-built binaries: